We Help Patients With Macular Holes Regain Visual Acuity

 If seeing the faces of the people you care about has become difficult or if watching your favorite films or television shows is a struggle, we can recommend a variety of magnifiers or special prism glasses.
 They can help maximize your vision, helping you recognize faces in greater detail and making moving images clearer.

 Because your macula controls central vision, when it’s damaged, a gradual loss of central vision occurs.

 If you’re experiencing vision loss because of a macular hole, we can help.
-Dr. Steven Schoenbart helps patients throughout the Long Island, Queens, Brooklyn, and New York City areas.
+At Low Vision Of New York, we see patients throughout the Long Island, Queens, Brooklyn, and New York City areas.